BilldarBagdar/C4Device_32StepSequencer/README.md

 <p>
 You should be able to use this patch with the remote script as long as you hold a Max4Live license, meaning you have a Live Standard + M4L or Live Suite license active.
-The 2.0 update here (and remote script updates) were entirely coded in 2025 using Max 9.0.4 and Live 12.1.5
+The 2.0 update here (and associated remote script updates) were entirely coded in 2025 using Max 9.0.4 and Live 12.1.5.
+The remote script should be backward compatible with both Live 10 and 11 and the sequencer patch is compatible with Max 8, but these combinations haven't been tested.
+Except Live 12.1.5 still runs "Max 8" as the default M4L engine, and this is the setup used for M4L-license-only testing.
 </p>
 <h5>Getting started</h5>
 <p>